Createdd/Writing/articles/IntroductionToRedux.md

 - use the [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi)
 - [Sentry](https://sentry.io/) provides a lot of error tracking features
-- to hotreload reducers: recompile the root reducer and change the store, with accepting the hotreload and rerequiring the reducer.
+- to hotreload reducers: recompile the root reducer and change the store, with accepting the hotreload and re-requiring the reducer.
 - use the [Redux Developer Tools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) to visualize the reducer process and timetravel